-The solution at all spatial points at a new time level is stored in an array u (of length $N_x + 1$).
+The solution at all spatial points at a new time level is stored in an array $\mathbf{u}$ of length $N_x + 1$ .
 We need to decide what do to with this solution, e.g., visualize the curve, analyze the values, or write the array to file for later use.
-The decision what to do is left to the user in a suppled function where u is the solution at the spatial points x at time t[n].
+The decision about what to do is left to the user in the form of a user-suppled supplied function where u is the solution at the spatial points x at time t[n].
+The user\action function is call from the solver at each time level n.

 '''

-def user_action(u, x, t, n):
+user_action(u, x, t, n)

 '''